ozwillo/ozwillo-doc/_includes/4-user-authentication.md

 You should verify that the `security_token` (within the `state`) is the one you sent first to Ozwillo during [step #1](#s4-1-authentication-request), to decide if you can trust the response.
 To do so, you should link it to the current user session.
 This operation ensures the user accessing Ozwillo response is the same that initiated the authentication request.

 If validation passes, you finally exchange the received `code` for an `access_token`.

+The `session_state` is an opaque value sent by Ozwillo that can be used with <a href="https://openid.net/specs/openid-connect-session-1_0.html" target="_blank">OpenID Connect Session Management 1.0</a>.

 #### #4 Requesting an access token
 {: #s4-4-token-request}